AspenJames/rust_fahrenheight_to_celcius/README.md

-# Fahrenheight to Celcius Converter
+# Fahrenheit to Celcius Converter

-This is a simple command line interface to convert Fahrenheight to Celcius written entirely in Rust.
+This is a simple command line interface to convert Fahrenheit to Celcius written entirely in Rust.

 ## License

 This project is licensed under the GNU General Public License v3.0.
-The license can be viewed [here](https://github.com/AspenJames/rust_fahrenheight_to_celcius/blob/master/LICENSE)
+The license can be viewed [here](https://github.com/AspenJames/rust_fahrenheit_to_celcius/blob/master/LICENSE)

 ## Contributing

-All contributions are expected to follow the Code of Conduct laid out in [CONTRIBUTING.md](https://github.com/AspenJames/rust_fahrenheight_to_celcius/blob/master/CONTRIBUTING.md).
+All contributions are expected to follow the Code of Conduct laid out in [CONTRIBUTING.md](https://github.com/AspenJames/rust_fahrenheit_to_celcius/blob/master/CONTRIBUTING.md).